 Library materials for use outside the building may be checked out at the circulation desk.
 They may also be returned to the book depositories at the circulation desk or placed in the outside drop located to the left of the front entrance.
 For more information call (610) 499-4067.

-Chester community borrowers must sign Visitors’ Log book upon entrance to the Library and present current photo ID along with unexpired Wolfgram Memorial Library Community Borrower’s card to Circulation Staff member.
+Chester community visitors must present current photo ID along with current Wolfgram Memorial Library Chester Community Visitor’s card to a Circulation Staff member upon entrance.

 Widener Faculty, Staff, and Students